Proteus-tech/deploy/README.markdown

 - **size** size of the instance (default: t1.micro)
 - **ami** an AMI ID that consistent with other parameters (default: ami-4d580408)

+### Setup buildbot slave on existing server
+Setups buildbot slave on an existing EC2 instance.

+#### Prerequisites
+The buildbot master server must valid and has public doamin ( to be ec2-master-host value ).

+    setup-buildbot-slave-on-server client-name ec2-host ec2-master-host project-name repository-url privacy

+Required parameter(s):

+- **client-name**
+- **ec2-host** the public domain of the EC2 instance (i.e ec2-184-169-247-45.us-west-1.compute.amazonaws.com)
+- **ec2-master-host** the public domain of the buildbot master EC2 instance ( Use "localhost" for same instance )
+- **project-name** the name of the project
+- **repository-url**
+- **privacy** repository is public or private (public|private, default: public)

 ##### proteus
 `proteus` is a package which contains profab roles.